-With temperatures predicted to rise to 32C in the UK this weekend, Britons unused to the scorching weather will need to take precautionary measures to ensure they don't suffer from heat exhaustion or heatstroke.
+This summer, amid the hot weather, Britons unused to the scorching weather will need to take precautionary measures to ensure they don't suffer from heat exhaustion or heatstroke when spending lots of time outside in the sun.

 If an individual's body is unable to cool down and they develop heatstroke, then their health could be at serious risk.